metabrainz/listenbrainz-matching-tools/cpp/README.md

 ### Option 1: Copy Headers
 1. Copy `include/lb_matching_tools/` to your project
-2. Link against PCRE2 in your build system
+2. Ensure JPCRE2 and PCRE2 are available in your build system
 3. Include the headers and use

 ### Option 2: Use CMake